Soviet deportations from Lithuania: First deportation in 1941

-The deportations continued, but on June 16 it was counted that the Soviets were still missing about 1,400 people from their list.
-Needing to meet their quotas, Soviet officials hurriedly arrested another 2,000 people on June 16–18.
+The deportations continued, but on 16 June it was counted that the Soviets were still missing about 1,400 people from their list.
+Needing to meet their quotas, Soviet officials hurriedly arrested another 2,000 people on 16-18 June.
 The trains with deportees gathered in Naujoji Vilnia where men (using various excuses of needing additional inspection, questioning, or paperwork) were separated from their families and loaded onto trains heading towards prison camps.
-In total, there were 17 trains; they moved out on June 19 and reached their destinations between June 30 and July 9.
-An official NKVD report, prepared on June 19, accounted for 17,485 deportees, but the official statistics was incomplete and confused.
+In total, there were 17 trains; they moved out on 19 June and reached their destinations between 30 June and 9 July.
+An official NKVD report, prepared on 19 June, accounted for 17,485 deportees, but the official statistics was incomplete and confused.
 The Genocide and Resistance Research Centre of Lithuania has traced and published the fate of 16,246 deportees.

 First post-war deportations

 By 1944, Nazi Germany was retreating along the Eastern Front and Soviet forces reached the territory of Lithuania by mid-1944.
 In October 1944, Soviet officials, including Sergei Kruglov who had experience deporting the Chechen and Ingush people, began circulating ideas about deporting families of "bandits" – men who avoided conscription into the Red Army and joined the Lithuanian partisans.
 However, such measures were not practical at the time of war.
 Instead, preparations were made to deport any Lithuanian Germans, their families, and more distant relatives.
-The train with 1,000 people left Kaunas on May 3 and arrived at its destination only in June.
+The train with 1,000 people left Kaunas on 3 May and arrived at its destination only in June.
 The deportees provided free labor to cotton plantations in the valley of the Vakhsh River.
 Due to particularly poor living conditions, about 580 deportees died in the first two years.

 After World War II ended, Mikhail Suslov, chairman of the Bureau for Lithuanian Affairs of the Central Committee of the Communist Party of the Soviet Union, approved a decision to deport 50–60 families from each county.
-Lavrentiy Beria approved the plan and sent Bogdan Zaharovich Kobulov and Arkady Apollonov to assist.
+Lavrentiy Beria approved the plan and sent Bogdan Kobulov and Arkady Apollonov to assist.
 The campaign targeted Lithuanian families of the "bandits" and was coordinated with a "legalization" offer to the partisans: if they surrendered, their families would be unharmed.
 However, such promises were not kept and lists of legalized partisans were used as basis for the deportee lists.
 Over 6,000 people were deported over the course of a month and a half.
 Most of those families had already their property confiscated, therefore official Soviet instructions that a family could take up to 1500 kg of property were often useless.
 In addition to NKVD troops, destruction battalions were used for auxiliary duties.

 From 1946 to early 1948, the civilian deportations were relatively small.
 The main method of oppression were individual arrests of "enemies of the people" and subsequent mass deportations of the prisoners.
 The deportations targeted Lithuanian partisans and their supported, but also included kulaks (buožė) and bourgeoisie.